numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

         problem = transform_vars_permutation(problem, P2, n);
         problem = transform_vars_blockrotation(problem, B, n, s, n_b);
         problem = transform_vars_permutation(problem, P1, n);

+..
+Wassim: the output of the above is not correct, the sentence is displayed inside the code-block.
+And the phrasing in kinda weird

-Here, :math:`n:` is again the problem dimension, :math:`s:` the size of the blocks in :math:`B`, :math:`n_b:` their number, :math:`n_s:` the number of swaps, and :math:`r_s:` the swap range as presented in the previous sections.
+Here, :math:`n` is again the problem dimension, :math:`s` the size of the blocks in :math:`B`, :math:`n_b:` the number of blocks, :math:`n_s:` the number of swaps, and :math:`r_s:` the swap range as presented previously.

 **Important remark:** Although the complexity of ``bbob`` test suite is reduced considerably by the above replacement of rotational transformations, we recommend running the experiment on the ``bbob-largescale`` test suite in parallel.

+..
+Wassim: I’m not sure this is the appropriate place for this remark, it’s more a general remark on the use of this test suite, and any test suite for that matter.
+It’s always preferable to run independent experiments in parallel

 Functions in ``bbob-largescale`` test suite
 =============================================
 The table below presents the definition of all 24 functions of the ``bbob-largescale`` test suite in detail.
 Beside the important modification on rotational transformations, we also make two changes to the raw functions in the ``bbob`` test suite.

-- All functions, except for the Schwefel function, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable over a wide range of dimensions.
+- All functions, except for the Schwefel function, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable, in difficulty, over a wide range of dimensions.

-- The Discus, Bent Cigar, and Sharp Ridge functions are generalized such that they have a constant proportion of distinct axes that remain consistent with the ``bbob`` test suite.
+- The Discus, Bent Cigar and Sharp Ridge functions are generalized such that they have a constant proportion of distinct axes that remain consistent with the ``bbob`` test suite.

-To deeply understand the properties of those functions and for the definitions of the used transformations and abbreviations, we refer to the original ``bbob`` `function documention`__ for details.
+For a better understanding of the properties of these functions and for the definitions of the used transformations and abbreviations, we refer the reader to the original ``bbob`` `function documention`__ for details.

 .. _bbobfunctiondoc: http://coco.lri.fr/downloads/download15.03/bbobdocfunctions.pdf